-More details about the Class Action are available on this website: https://portal.omnibridgeway.com/cases/register/certain-underwriters-at-lloyds-class-action-overview
+More details about the Class Action are available on this website: http://portal.omnibridgeway.com/spring-farm

-If your application to become a member of the Scheme is accepted, you will be able to access updates about the progress of the Class Action on this website with unique log on details that will be issued to you once your application to become a member of the Scheme has been accepted.
+If your application to become a member of the Scheme is accepted, you will be able to access updates about the progress of the Class Action via the Omni Bridgeway Client Portal with unique log on details that will be issued to you upon registering your interest via the Omni Bridgeway website.
 You are invited to supply us with your email details when submitting your Application Form so that we may send you email alerts when updates are available.